apache/flagon-useralejs/example/README.md

 Ensure that you have [node.js](https://nodejs.org/) installed.

-You will need to clone the [UserALE.js repository](https://github.com/apache/incubator-flagon-useralejs) and `npm install` install dev dependencies to run the Example Utility.
+You will need to clone the [UserALE.js repository](https://github.com/apache/incubator-flagon-useralejs) and follow [Installation directions](https://github.com/apache/incubator-flagon-useralejs#installation).

-Please see the [Prerequsites](https://github.com/apache/incubator-flagon-useralejs#prerequsites) for additional details.

 ## Using the Example Page